Woman, 95, who beat coronavirus at Maui Memorial Medical Center tests positive again

-It appeared that 95-year-old Lillian Seiser, who contracted the coronavirus and developed pneumonia while hospitalized at Maui Memorial Medical Center, had beaten the disease after testing negative on Tuesday.
-But the next day, she tested positive again.
+It appeared that 95-year-old Lillian Seiser, who contracted COVID-19 and developed pneumonia while hospitalized at Maui Memorial Medical Center, had beaten the disease after testing negative on Tuesday.
+But the next day, she tested positive for a second time.

+Her daughter, Barbara Carlson, said she was informed by a hospital worker that Seiser was placed in a room with another coronavirus patient and may have been reinfected with the virus.

-“We were all excited thinking she’s finally going to get out of isolation,” Barbara Carlson said of her family before she was notified that her mother may have been recontaminated.
+“We were all excited thinking she’s finally going to get out of isolation,” Carlson said.
 “Why would someone with COVID-19 have a roommate?
-It’s criminal, the negligence is beyond comprehension.
+It’s criminal; the negligence is beyond comprehension.
 It’s one gross mistake after another piled on top of each other.
 It’s a nightmare — it really is — and it’s not ending.”

-The Pukalani resident was admitted to Maui Memorial Medical Center on Feb.
-29 for a urinary tract infection and, six weeks later, tested positive for the coronavirus.

-Seiser, who had no underlying medical conditions, was infected by a health care worker and subsequently developed viral pneumonia, a complication of COVID-19, Carlson said.
+Seiser, a Pukalani resident, was admitted to Maui Memorial Medical Center on Feb.
+29 for a urinary tract infection and six weeks later tested positive for the coronavirus.
+Carlson was told by a doctor that her mother, who had no underlying medical conditions, was infected by a health care worker and subsequently developed viral pneumonia, a complication of COVID-19.

 Carlson blames the hospital administration for not taking proper precautions.
-Maui Memorial workers told the Honolulu Star-Advertiser that they initially were prohibited from wearing their own personal protective gear and wasn’t given proper PPE from the hospital, causing the spread of the infections.
-Hospital representatives didn’t immediately return a request for comment.
+Maui Memorial workers told the Honolulu Star-Advertiser they initially were prohibited from wearing their own personal protective gear and weren’t given proper PPE from the hospital, causing the spread of the infections.

+Tracy Dallarda, a spokeswoman for Maui Health, which operates the hospital and is an affiliate of Kaiser Permanente Hawaii, said coronavirus patients must test negative twice before being cleared of the disease and that patients with the same respiratory pathogen may be housed in the same room under CDC guidelines.

+Seiser likely had a false negative and was not re-infected, she said.

-Maui Memorial, which has been criticized for lax infection control policies, has the largest coronavirus cluster in the state, with a total of 59 COVID-19 positive cases, including 38 staff and 21 patients.
+Maui Memorial, which has been criticized for lax infection control policies, has the largest coronavirus cluster in the state, with a total of 59 cases, including 38 staff and 21 patients.

 Seiser was moved into a private isolation room in the hospital’s COVID-19 unit after initially testing positive, but some time later was placed with a roommate, Carlson said.

 The Centers for Disease Control and Prevention recommends coronavirus patients be placed in a single-person room with a dedicated bathroom.
-The hospital, run by Maui Health — an affiliate of Kaiser Permanente Hawaii — has said it has been following CDC guidelines.
+The hospital has said it has been following CDC guidelines.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.